 Logos will work really well when done professionally because it’s not just an image of a company.
 A logo will remind the customer of the experience they had in dealing with the business.
 Logos are not brands either.

 Many times when you design your own logo, you are not thinking of your target audience or ideal customer.
 You are designing for yourself and how you like the logo.
 A logo should have a mass market appeal or target specific shoppers or visitors.
 This is where a professional logo designer can help with this vital start to the whole logo design process.

 Determining who the target audience is is going to make the hard design work pay off for many years to come.
 It is not a one-time effort that once completed is over and done with.
 It is an image and experience that should pay off for a long time to come if done right.
 Get the logo wrong and it will have a negative effect on every customer that views the business.
 Many times over.
 Quite often visitors will not even know why they don’t like the logo and they are not supposed to either.
 They are not judging logos all day as a professional designer might be doing.
 Clients are looking at the business image as a whole and the logo is a huge part of that.

 Visitors will associate the company with the logo, they shouldn’t be associating the logo with the company.

 Why?
 The business should define the logo.
-The logo should not end up defining the company but in many situations, this is what happens on self-designed projects from logo design to website design.
+The logo should not end up defining the company but in many situations, this is what happens when you design your own logo.
+This also applies to website design.
 Not having a good foundation and knowledge to start on a graphic design project is a very bad start to any project.
 For example; a modern gym or exercise studio should not be using a serif typeface or old-style typeface.
 A modern typeface would be more appropriate here.
 But what if it was an exercise studio for seniors?
 Should the typeface change?
 What if it had a 100-year history?
 Again, who is their target audience and what is the message?